 The historical Saint Nicholas of Myra is a far cry from Santa Claus.
 But who was this beloved man of God?
 By John Feister

 Saint Anthony is asked to intercede with God for the return of things lost or stolen.
-Those who feel very familiar with him may pray, "Tony, Tony, turn around.
+Those who are familiar with him may pray, "Tony, Tony, turn look around.
 Something's lost and must be found."
+By Norman Perry, OFM

 We formally recognize saints not for their benefit, but for ours.
 The saints’ holiness should encourage ours—not substitute for it.
 So what should we be learning from Mother Teresa?

 Mother Teresa constantly told her sisters that the best way to serve God is to do the next loving thing.